 People living with HIV can take medicine called anti-retrovirals to treat HIV.

-* HIV medicines are effective only in keeping the amount of virus in a persons body under control; they do not cure a person from HIV.
+* HIV treatment medicine is now very effective in keeping the amount of virus in a person’s body under control and preventing the immune system from being damaged.
+But the treatment cannot cure HIV.

-* It is recommended that people living with HIV start taking HIV medicine as soon as possible after diagnosis and take the medicine as prescribed by their doctors.
+* It is recommended that people living with HIV start taking HIV medicine as soon as possible after diagnosis to limit damage to the immune system.
+If the treatment tablets are taken as prescribed, the level of the virus in the blood can reduce to such a low level that it’s undetectable in tests.

 People with HIV have blood tests to check the amount of HIV in their blood.
 This is to check to see how well the treatment medication is working.
 This is call testing the viral load.